foundations-fall-2016/session2/README.md

 }
 ```

 Note the impact the relative positioning has on the layout (toggle it on and off using the inspector).

 The two absolutely positioned elements (aside and .nav) previously had no positioning context and aligned themselves to the edges of the browser window.
 With the addition of the relative positioning to the wrapper they now become positioned relative to the wrapper box.
 The rule here is that absolutely positioned elements are positioned relative to their nearest positioned ancestor in the HTML tree.

-This is an important CSS design pattern and well will see it again.
+This is an important design pattern and well will see it again.

 ## Adding color to our layout